zstoebs/Daily-Coding-Problem/November 2019/README.md

 - 11/5/2019: Which of the two games should Alice elect to play?
 Does it even matter?
 Write a program to simulate the two games and calculate their expected value.

+- 11/11/2019: Given n numbers, find the greatest common denominator between them.

+- 11/13/2019: Given an array of positive integers, divide the array into two subsets such that the difference between the sum of the subsets is as small as possible.